Dyenisus/push_swap/README.md

 # push_swap
-The push_swap project that I did for my 42 cursus journey shotout to A.Yiğit Ogun for Turk Algotrithm
+The push_swap project that I did for my 42 cursus journey.
+Shotout to A.Yiğit Ogun for Turk Algotrithm